Soft grunge: History

 The style was soon embraced by the fashion mainstream, with Jeremy Scott using its influence for his fall 2012 collection for luxury fashion house Moschino, and in 2013 Ferreira becoming Hedi Slimane's muse when he took over as the creative director for luxury fashion house Yves Saint Laurent.
 Following the release of her 2013 debut album True Romance, Charli XCX emerged as an influence on the style, appearing at the NME Awards in a soft grunge that included tartan mini skirt, fishnets, crop top and smudged makeup.
-By 2015, "grunge" was Tumblr's most reblogged fashion term, with soft grunge and pale grunge both appearing in the top 20.
+By 2015, "grunge" was Tumblr's most reblogged fashion term, with soft grunge and pale grunge both appearing in the top 20.i-D magazine called the style one of the earliest internet aesthetics which become commonplace by the 2020s.

-Matty Healy, frontman of The 1975 primarily dressed in soft grunge fashion during the era of their 2013 debut album.

-i-D magazine called the style one of the earliest internet aesthetics which become commonplace by the 2020s.
 In addition to this, the website cited the style as influential on both the e-girl and VSCO girl fashion styles, which originated in the late 2010s.
 The style was also influential on 2020s rockstar girlfriend, ballerina sleaze and coquette trends.

 Around 2022, the style began to experience a resurgence in popularity due to videos uploaded on the video sharing application TikTok, where by August of that year, the hashtags 2014Tumblr accumulated 232 million uses, GrungeAesthetic with 611 million uses and TumblrAesthetic with 46.6 million.
 Harper's Bazaars writer Ella Sangster credited the revival as a reaction against the clean girl aesthetic which had been prominent on the same platform since 2020.
 The same year, luxury fashion house Ports 1961 launched their fall/winter 2022 campagne which featured models Vittoria Ceretti and Bella Hadid in soft grunge inspired outfits taken on polaroid cameras.
 During this time, the style was embraced by celebrities including Emma Chamberlain, Doja Cat and Olivia Rodrigo.